lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

    - enable ray tracing in your Render settings.
 This is done in the Render context  → Shading Panel.
 Ray tracing is enabled by default.
    - set your Alpha value to something other than 1.0.
-   - in order for the background material to receive light passing through your transparent object, :guilabel:`Receive Transparent` must be turned on for that material in the Material → Shadow panel.
+   - in order for the background material to receive light passing through your transparent object, *Receive Transparent* must be turned on for that material in the Material → Shadow panel.

 Options